 1 – Annapurna Circuit, Nepal (15-20 days)

-This is considered as one of the most scenic trails in the world due to the towering snowcapped Himalayan Mountains around you all along throughout the trek.
-The trek usually takes up to 20 days, varying according to your experience and the fitness levels as a trekker.
-It is known to be a moderate to fairly challenging trek, with a plenty of river crossings over suspension bridges along the way.
-If you are traveling with a group, a porter, and a guide, you can opt for tents for accommodation, but they are a fair amount of small lodgings available all the way throughout the trail for food and accommodation.
+This is considered one of the most scenic trails in the world due to the towering snowcapped Himalayan Mountains around you all along the trek.
+The trek usually takes up to 20 days, varying according to your experience and fitness levels as a trekker.
+It is known to be a moderate to fairly challenging trek, with plenty of river crossings over suspension bridges along the way.
+If you are travelling with a group, a porter, and a guide, you can opt for tents for accommodation, but they are a fair amount of small lodgings available all the way throughout the trail for food and accommodation.

 There is four main regions that you will follow during the trail – Lamjung, Manang, Mustang, and Myagdi.
 Lamjung and Myagdi are sub-tropical valleys with stunning views of greenery and local life.
 The Annapurna circuit is one of the best ways to experience the culture of Nepalis as you add an unforgettable adventure to your life at the same time.
 Especially the Manang region will give you an insightful glimpse into the lives of Gurung, a society that is a mix of both Nepali and Tibetan cultures.
 The area has a predominantly Buddhist population, and the people are quite friendly and popular for their generous hospitality.

 2 – Markha Valley Trek, Ladakh, India (5-10 days)